SAP-samples/teched2025-XP264/README.md

   installing the oidc-login plugin | |
   install view-serviceaccount-kubeconfig plugin | |

-  * Github actions (GHA).
+  * As the session content is delivered exclusively on SAP-Samples github, many excercises have beeen implemented  as Github actions (GHA).

   You may run the GHA-based exercises direclty from a browser from your forked repository on a teched laptop.
   * Alternatively, you may use VSCode on your teched laptop terminal and other plugins you may be familiar with.

   * As this is a Day-2 operation brief, the entire cloud landscape has been pre-configured with a number of shared components, for instance: